Answered By: Priscilla Coulter Last Updated: Jun 13, 2023 Views: 3025

 Each database is unique, both in terms of what's inside it and how it looks.
 Librarians are most concerned with what's inside them -- our goal is to make sure we have plenty of articles, journals, books, etc. to support each class at APUS.
 Unfortunately, there is no single database that can get the job done.
 So, we carefully purchase a variety of databases to ensure that we have the topic coverage that our students need.

 Does that mean that we have access to every single journal or book in existence?
 No...there isn't a library out there that can claim that.
-But, with more than 230,000 ebooks and 72,000 periodicals, an impressive array of resources is at your fingertips.
+But, with more than 683,300 ebooks, 121,900 periodicals, and over 100 individual online databases, our library has a lot to offer you.

 How to avoid getting lost.

 Since different databases are designed by different vendors, they'll often have a completely different look and feel (in addition to searching different articles, etc.).
 Switching from database to database can initially be disorienting and confusing.
 But, as with any website, you will learn your way around with practice!

 - View this helpful library video tutorial: Finding and Using Library Databases

 - Try using the Everything tab in the library search!
 The big search box on the library homepage searches many of our databases at once.

 - Learn which databases are most relevant for your major or course.
 Find the library's research strategies guide for your area of study.
 The subject pages are a good place to look, too.

 - Find a database tutorial.
 Click here for links to database-specific tutorials.
 Our librarians have also created general search tutorials...take a moment to explore!